akhambhati/hoth/README.md

-# Digital workspace for prototyping neurotechnology.
+# Digital workspace for prototyping.

-Mandalore is a space for exploring, designing, and engineering new approaches and frameworks for neuroscience research.
+Hoth is a space for exploring, designing, and engineering methods with a focus on code, configurations, and setups.